sujitkumar046/medical-clinic-website/README.md

 # MedService

-Welcome to MedService [MedService.com]( https://medservice-dbaa5.web.app), what we do?
+Welcome to MedService [MedService.com]( https://medservice-dbaa5.firebaseapp.com/), what we do?
 (Yeah, definitely it’s about Caring).

-This is our clinic to deliver you the best possible treatment
+1.This is our clinic to deliver you the best possible treatment

-We've professional highly trainer doctors to give you the best treatment
+2. We've professional highly trainer doctors to give you the best treatment

-Our extraordinary laboratory and diagnostic facility will ensure that you always get the best treatment
+3. Our extraordinary laboratory and diagnostic facility will ensure that you always get the best treatment